chemsedine/chemsedine.github.io/_posts/2025-25-10-Renew-certificates-NGINX-Reverse-Proxy-Manager.md

 ### Case 1 Application exposed to the internet

 When you install certbot and generate a certificate it will automatically renew certificate.
+In case it didn't you can type this command :

 ```bash
 sudo certbot renew